-I developed AWS infrastructure in an agile enviornment an worked alongside a team of peers.
+I developed AWS infrastructure in an agile environment an worked alongside a team of peers.
 I built and documented reusable Terraform modules for AWS infrastructure.
 I also automated Docker image building and deployment from GitLab to AWS ECS using GitLab CI.

 I implemented Datadog monitoring with an AWS Lambda function, a Datadog ECS agent and Datadog AWS integration with an IAM role.
-Alongside this, I trained a less experienced team member in advanced Terraform topics such as Terraform modules and container orchistration using ECS.
+Alongside this, I trained a less experienced team member in advanced Terraform topics such as Terraform modules and container orchestration using ECS.